 These are the same tables reproduced by Jeppesen and in AIM.
 No matter where you get them, if you do a lot of cold weather flying you should either have the tables handy or have an aircraft that can do the math for you.
 (More about that below, using the Gulfstream G450 as an example.)
 Some aircraft can do the math because that's all it really is, math:

-[ICAO Doc 8168 - Aircraft Operations - Vol III, Part II, Ch.
-4] Note.— This chapter deals with altimeter corrections for pressure, temperature and, where appropriate, wind and terrain effects.
+Note.— This chapter deals with altimeter corrections for pressure, temperature and, where appropriate, wind and terrain effects.
 The pilot is responsible for these corrections, except when under radar vectoring.
 In that case, the radar controller issues clearances such that the prescribed obstacle clearance will exist at all times, taking the cold temperature correction into account.

 4.1.1 Pilot’s responsibility.
 The pilot-in-command is responsible for the safety of the operation and the safety of the aeroplane and of all persons on board during flight time (Annex 6, 4.5.1).
 This includes responsibility for obstacle clearance, except when an IFR flight is being vectored.